AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 1. Select [!UICONTROL **Continue with cancellation**].

+   A notification is displayed in Analysis Workspace, informing users that the request has been cancelled.
+For more information about how this appears in Analysis Workspace, see [Experience when users access a cancelled report](#experience-when-users-access-a-cancelled-report).

 ## Cancel requests by user

 You can cancel all requests that are associated with one or more users.